Our colleges and schools are each unique in their respective areas of expertise — some degrees are even unique to Utah.

 Utah State University's Caine College of the Arts represents the broadest interpretation of the arts: art as personal expression, art for art's sake, art as communication, art as an important social and political force, art for personal enjoyment, and art as a contribution to what it means to be both an individual and a part of the larger cultures that connect us.

-The overall mission of the College of Engineering is to prepare engineers and technologists to work in a complex technological world and create a better future by solving today's problems, engage in research and development that will improve engineering design and practice, and extend knowledge and research to industry and government.
+The overall mission of the College of Engineering is to prepare engineers and technologists to work in a complex technological world and create a better future by solving today's problems, engaging in research and development that will improve engineering design and practice, and extending knowledge and research to industry and government.

-Within the College of Humanities and Social Sciences are found those departments which provide career preparation in some of the most interesting and vital academic fields: the study of society, the governing of society and its history, communication in a number of languages, the various aspects of culture.
+Within the College of Humanities and Social Sciences are departments which provide career preparation in some of the most interesting and vital academic fields: the study of society, the governing of society and its history, communication in a number of languages and the various aspects of culture.

 "Prove it."
 Haven't heard that statement since you were on the grade-school playground?
 Well, get ready to hear it again.
 For the students and professors in Utah State's College of Science, it's the spirited challenge to discover that enlivens classrooms and labs with intellectual curiosity and inspires our students and faculty to create new knowledge for the betterment of humankind.